I will get your sounds, beats, tracks, podcasts, songs ready for 3D audio.

 Q: What's your typical work process?

-A: I love taking my time and mixing in surround is slightly more time-consuming than simple stereo as it requires more thinking ahead.
-Every element of the mix, position, effects, eq, etc. must really be fine tuned throughout the track, not only for the surround mix itself but also for stereo compatibility, which must be checked at all time.
+A: I love taking my time and mixing in Atmos is slightly more time-consuming than simple stereo as it requires more thinking ahead.
+Every element of the mix, position, effects, eq, etc. must really be fine tuned throughout the track, not only for the immersive mix itself but also for stereo version, which must be checked at all time.
 This is why I will mostly listen to a song during the first day, maybe making a few edits to limit tricky pan automations later on, setup eq and compression and call it a day.
-Then, the fx settings, reverbs, delays and modulations and then automation, often lots of it as surround offers far more fun than stereo.
+Then, the fx settings, reverbs, delays and modulations and then automation, often lots of it as immersive audio offers far more fun than stereo.

 Q: What advice do you have for a customer looking to hire a provider like you?

 A: To make sure that the track is indeed ready for mixing.
 Meaning that everything is correct time and tune wise and that all the artistic decisions the team could make are final.
 That being said, there is always room for constructive talk...

 Q: What questions do you ask prospective clients?

 A: Technical details aside, I like to hear about the story behind the song or album.
 It helps me finding the right overall color and space of the track.
 I also pay a lot of attention to the lyrics, the instruments must tell the same story.